skdeng/graffiti/readme.md

 `docker pull tensorflow/tensorflow:latest-gpu-py3`

-_NOTE: It is not recommended to run the train session without GPU support_
+_NOTE: It is not recommended to run the training session without GPU support_